annickboel/skills/VUE/VUE-Part4.md

 >         A maximum of four posts will be displayed on this list
 >         The list will be implemented as a component called BlogPostList
 >         Each item in the list will be implemented as a component called BlogPost
->         The BlogPost component will display the following informations: publication date, title, summary and a 'Read more link'
+>         The BlogPost component used will display the following informations: publication date, title, summary and a 'Read more link'
 >         The list will be ordered (the most recent post the first)
 >       Acceptance tests:
 >         The Blog page displays the list of most recently published posts
 >         The list displays a maximum of four posts
 >         The list is well ordered
 >         An item will be implemented as in a BlogPost component
->         The BlogPost component will be placed in the components directory
+>         The BlogPost component is placed in the components directory
->         The BlogPost component will display the following informations: publication date, title, summary and a 'Read more link'
+>         The BlogPost component displays the publication date, tags, title, summary and a 'Read more link'

 ## Step 4: Implement the [User Story] Navigate from the list page to the detail page
 >